Top 10 Benefits of Chinese Herbal Medicine (CHM)

 4. Chinese Herb Medicine has Fewer Side Effects

-Chinese Herb Medicine also produces fewer side effects when compared to mainstream pharmaceutical drugs.
+Side effects are not a matter to worry about and it is one of the prime benefits of Chinese medicine herbs.
+They produce fewer side effects when compared to mainstream pharmaceutical drugs.
 Herb medicine will work with concentration levels of one to rare cases of ten.
 In other words, herb teas are developed and then reduced usually to a concentration level of four (4).
 The process happens by removing the water out of the tea with the ruffage or remains of the plant material, etc. This makes the solution 4 times more impactful than the original material.
 When proper Chinese medicine assessment is conducted then the likelihood of side effects is nil.
 When you increase the concentration level to 50 to 5000 times as the case with pharmaceuticals then the risk of side effects is greater.
 The necessity of research, lab testing and knowledgeable medical management is essential.
 Chinese herb medicine includes herbs in the formula for subtle side effects in its formulation.

 5. Many CHM Formulas Relieve Imbalances in 60-90 minutes

 When a seasoned Chinese medicine practitioner assesses and knows his Chinese herb formula very surprising results occur.
 This is especially true in deficiency conditions.
 Problems with low energy, joint pain, digestive pain, reflux and bloating, heart and circulation, fertility/ED, ceases bleeding, specific organ dysfunction and athletic performance, to name a few, can improve noticeably in a very short time.
+It is of course one of the admirable benefits of Chinese medicine herbs.
 This is especially beneficial to people considering surgery as well as post medical procedures.